How To: Setup an mTLS Certificate with OAuth 2.0 Authentication

 Let's start by setting up the OAuth 2.0 authentication service.
 Here, you'll use the OAuth2 Client Credentials Grant authentication type.

-4. Enter a title for your service in the Service Title field.
-For example, OAuth2 + mTLS Certificate.
+4. In the Service Title enter OAuth2 + mTLS Certificate.

 After selecting the Type of Authentication, prompts appear for more information.
 Different authentication types have different setup needs.
 For example, in the case of OAuth2 Client Credentials Grant, you'll see the following fields: Access Token URL, Client ID, Client Secret, and Scope.